sslover/designing-for-data-personalization/syllabus.md

 You can pick from 2 topics (although if you are really enthusiastic about doing something else, you may propose it):

 * **Topic 1: Design Presentation/Critique** - Pick a technology (hardware, software or service), project, or theme that relates to the overall topics in the class: designing around data; data personalization; data visualization of important topics; data tracking; physical data installations.
-See Week 1 "Design Topic: Examples & Inspiration for the class" for some services you could analyze
+See Week 1 "Design Topic: Examples & Inspiration for the class" for some services you could evaluate.

     * Make a presentation that covers what the technology/service/project/theme is, what is novel about it, how are people using it and so on.
     * What do you like about it?
 What would you do differently?